mdfarragher/TDP/setup/17/asa-workspace-deploy.md

 The process should take 5 to 10 minutes to finish.
 Wait until the setup script is finished before proceeding to the next steps.

-## Connect the Azure Synapse Analytics workspace to your Power BI workspace
+## Connect Azure Synapse Analytics to your Power BI workspace

-In the Azure Portal, navigate to your resource group, open the Synapse workspace resource (should be named `asagaworkspace<unque_suffix>` where `<unique_suffix>` is the one you specified when creating the workspace), and then open Synapse Studio.
+In the Azure Portal, navigate to your `techionista-dp203-m17` resource group, open the Synapse workspace resource (which should be named `asagaworkspace<unque_suffix>` where `<unique_suffix>` is the one you specified when creating the workspace), and then open Synapse Studio.

 In Synapse Studio, select the `Manage` hub on the left side, select `Linked Services`, and then select `+ New` to start creating a new linked service.
-Select `Connect to Power BI` to start configuring the linked service (if the `Connect to Power BI` option does not show up, enter `Power BI` in the search box, select `Power BI` and then select `Continue`).
+Select `Connect to Power BI` to start configuring the linked service.

+Iif the `Connect to Power BI` option does not show up, enter `Power BI` in the search box, select `Power BI` and then select `Continue`.

 ![Start configuring a new Power BI linked service](media/asaworkspace-deploy-pbi-linked-service-01.png)